advait-l/personal-website/blogposts/third-post.md

 ---
-title: 'My First Post'
+title: 'My Third Post'
-excerpt: 'Hi this is my first blog *Vivamus efficitur, magna vel efficitur tempus, magna magna efficitur magna, vel efficitur magna magna. blah blah blah blahblah blahblah blahblah blahblah blahblah blahblah blah'
+excerpt: 'Hi this is my third blog'
-date: '2024-07-31'
+date: '2024-08-09'
-tag: 'Personal'
+tag: 'Coding'
 ---

 This is the content of my first post.